 - Cooperation with Xiaomi.
 Under the business cooperation agreement entered between us and Xiaomi, we are responsible for design, research, development, production and delivery of certain types of water purifiers and affiliated products using the brand name of "Xiaomi," or Xiaomi-branded products, and Xiaomi is then responsible for commercial distributions and terminal sales of the products supplied by us. - Sales via our own and other sales channels, including our own online stores, other online platforms, and Viomi offline experience stores operated by our network partners.
 Under the cooperation agreements with our network partners we on-sell products to the stores, who are responsible for the subsequent sales to end customers.
-We also conduct online direct sales to end customers via several online platforms, including both selfowned and other online platforms.
+For our business cooperation with a leading third-party e-commerce platform entered into in 2018, please refer to "-Contract with a leading e-commerce platform".
+We also conduct online direct sales to end customers via several online platforms, including both self-owned and other online platforms.